 If you could move back in time and change one thing about how you run your business in the past, what would it be?

 My personal life, though, has always suffered.
 I am terrible at maintaining social relationships.
 I wish I had more time for my friends and family, and I wish that I had managed my relationships with my exes better.
-Breakups weren’t related to my work, though I am sure that was a factor, but in truth, I wasn’t brought up to value relationships enough.
-I think that, if I could go back and change anything, it would have been to learn how to appreciate the people in my life, to make time for them, and to reach out to them more often.
+Breakups weren’t related to my work, though I am sure that was a factor, in truth, I wasn’t brought up to value relationships enough.
+I think that, if I could go back and change anything, it would have been to learn how to appreciate the people in my life, make time for them, and reach out to them more often.
 I’ve been working at this recently, and have sought professional help when it comes to balancing out my emotional life, but had I been better at it years ago, I think things would have felt a lot more successful, a lot less stressful, and I’d have been a lot more grounded.

-My recommendation to everyone is to work hard, but keep time for friends and family.
-Email them, call them, be involved in their lives – Facebook and Social Media is not enough – and spend quality time with your kids and spouses.
+My recommendation to everyone is to work hard but keep time for friends and family.
+Email them, call them, be involved in their lives – Facebook and Social Media are not enough – and spend quality time with your kids and spouses.
 Passion may be what drives your work, but you must learn how to be passionate about the people in your life, too.
 It sucks being successful and lonely.
 It’s awesome to celebrate your victories with those who want to see you succeed.

 What is your biggest goal in business for 2018?

 Growth is always a thing around this studio, and every single project we finish is another brick that adds to the foundation that we’ve already built.
 The first book that I ever published is still earning me money, nearly two decades later.
-The first advertisement is still bringing me clients, nearly two decades later.
+The first advertisement is still bringing me, clients, nearly two decades later.
 It is always growing, it is always being added to, and every year gets better and better and better.

 Last year, I learned how to delegate responsibility to other people, to give them the tools that they need to succeed, and not to dump too much onto them.
 Building this team is an ongoing process, and I am happy to say that we will continue doing that.